Jed-Schaaf/MazeDefender/README.md

 - **Enemy AI**: Enemies have different behaviors, including chasing the player, wandering randomly around the maze, or moving towards the base.
 Enemies have one-way wall interactions.
 - **Power-Ups**: Temporary boosts like speed, invincibility, or enemy freeze.
 - **HUD and UI**: Displays resources, score, enemies, waves, and tower costs.

+- If the player collides with an enemy, the base will not receive damage, but instead the player's speed will be reduced for a short time and the player will lose a certain percentage of resources.
+That enemy will also be destroyed.
+- The number of enemies will increase by 2 with each successive wave.
+If the first wave has 10, then the second wave will have 12, the third 14, etc.
+- Enemies gain hit points on successive waves, to be equal to the wave number.
+- Enemies deal damage to the base equal to their current hit points.
+- Upgrading a tower increases its damage to be equal to its level and increases attack rate by -0.5 seconds between attacks.
+The maximum level is 10, with 10 damage and 0.5 seconds between attacks.
+- There is a 20-second delay at the beginning of each wave before enemies begin spawning, and a reducing delay per wave (down to a minimum) between individual enemies within a wave.

+## Future Enhancements
+- Add menu items for starting wave number, wave growth of number of enemies, and enemy strength increase per wave.
+- Add a timer showing the remaining time before enemies spawn per wave.
+- Add a current score display during gameplay in addition to the display at the end of a game.
+- Adjust parameters, delays, and stats to achieve better balance and engagement.
+- Change player-wall collision detection to use a circular player model instead of a rectangle for easier movement around the maze.
+- Update the player's one-way wall collision to obey the one-way directions.
+(Partial entry into a one-way wall needs to be addressed.)

 ## Code Structure